mona918/kepler-Exoplanet-predictor/README.md

 # kepler-Exoplanet-predictor
-ml project for detecting exoplanets using NASA kepler telescope data with XGBoost,SMOTE,and Streamlite deployment
+ml project for detecting exoplanets using NASA kepler telescope data with SMOTE,and Streamlite deployment

 🚀 Kepler Exoplanet Predictor